tidymodels/tidymodels.org/start/resampling/index.html.md

 toc-title: ""
 css: ../styles.css
 include-after-body: ../repo-actions-delete.html
+r-packages:
+  - tidymodels
+  - ranger
+  - kableExtra
+  - here
 ---

 ## Introduction {#intro}

 So far, we have [built a model](/start/models/) and [preprocessed data with a recipe](/start/recipes/).
 We also introduced [workflows](/start/recipes/#fit-workflow) as a way to bundle a [parsnip model](https://parsnip.tidymodels.org/) and [recipe](https://recipes.tidymodels.org/) together.
 Once we have a model trained, we need a way to measure how well that model predicts new data.
 This tutorial explains how to characterize model performance based on **resampling** statistics.

-To use code in this article,  you will need to install the following packages: modeldata, ranger, and tidymodels.
+To use code in this article,  you will need to install the following packages: here, kableExtra, ranger, and tidymodels.

 ::: {.cell layout-align="center"}